theaverageaudiophile/TRACE-Akshay-Edit/Row-Functions.md

 # Row Reference

-Inserts a reference to another row of the calculation, applies the *Trace Reference* Style
+Inserts a reference to another row of the calculation, applies the *Trace Reference* Style.

 <a href="#">[Back to top]</a>